jrawbits/VE-Installer/ReadMe.md

 The result is an easy workflow:

-1. Edit something in your VisionEval clone
+1. Edit something in your VisionEval git clone directory
-2. Run `make build-clean` to force an update status on all VisionEval files
+2. Run `make build-clean` from a bash window to force an update status on all VisionEval files
-3. Run `make` from a bash window with VE-Installer as working directory
+3. Run `make` from a bash window
+4. Edit any file that shows up with errors
-4. Lather, rinse, repeat until you've got it to build without errors
+5. Lather, rinse, repeat until you've got it to build without errors
     * Extra credit: run `make lib-clean; make VE_RUNTESTS=TRUE`
 5. Run `VisionEval.bat` from your runtime output folder and try out the modules and models